softbankrobotics-research/aruco/README.md

 	-DUSE_OWN_EIGEN3=ON/OFF  : We need the eigen3 library.
 So we have a copy of it in 3drparty.
 However, if you prefer to use yours, set this parameter to OFF
 	-USE_DOUBLE_PRECISION_PNP=ON/OFF  The classes MarkerPoseTracker and   MarkerMapPoseTracker uses an optimization technique to estiamte the pose.
 By default we use double, but you can disable this option and float will be used instead.

-\section TESTING
+## TESTING

 	Download the aruco test data from sourceforge and run the examples in the utils_xxx folders

-\section LIBRARY DESCRIPTION:
+## LIBRARY DESCRIPTION:

 The ArUco library contents are divided in several  directories.

-src/: contains the library
+* src/: contains the library
-3rdparty/: contains the external code required.
+* 3rdparty/: contains the external code required.
 Currently only eigen3 is in it.
-If you prefer using your own eigen3 see in COMPILING section utils/: utils for detection of individual markers.
+If you prefer using your own eigen3 see in COMPILING section
+* utils/: utils for detection of individual markers.
-utils_markermap: utils for using markermaps
+* utils_markermap: utils for using markermaps
-utils_calibration: camera calibration utils.
+* utils_calibration: camera calibration utils.
 We provide a chessboard-like calibration board.
 You do need to see complete to do calibration so it is much better!
-utils_gl: examples on how to use the library with OpenGL
+* utils_gl: examples on how to use the library with OpenGL

 The library main classes are:

-   - aruco::Marker: which represent a marker detected in the image
+   * aruco::Marker: which represent a marker detected in the image
-   - aruco::MarkerDetector: that is in charge of deteting the markers in a image Detection is done by simple calling the member funcion ArMarkerDetector::detect().
+   * aruco::MarkerDetector: that is in charge of deteting the markers in a image Detection is done by simple calling the member funcion ArMarkerDetector::detect().
 You can select the dictionary you want to use calling
 		ArMarkerDetector::setDictionary(). (see programs in utils)
-   - aruco::MarkerPoseTracker: tracks the pose of the camera wrt to a marker.
+   * aruco::MarkerPoseTracker: tracks the pose of the camera wrt to a marker.
 Instead of recalculating the pose everytime from scratch, the tracker takes advantage of knowing the previous location to refine the current location.
 This is specially useful when the ambiguity problem arises.
 The ambiguity problem refers to the fact that some times there are more than one valid poses for the given view.
 In that cases, the pose returned by the estimator is any of them.
 However, using the tracker you can avoid this problem in many cases.
 See utils/aruco_tracker.cpp for an example.

-   - aruco::MarkerMap: represents a set of markers whose location is known wrt to each other. (see programs in utils_markermap)
+   * aruco::MarkerMap: represents a set of markers whose location is known wrt to each other. (see programs in utils_markermap)
-   - aruco::MarkerMapPoseTracker: is the class employed to estimate the pose of the camera wrt the set of markers.
+   * aruco::MarkerMapPoseTracker: is the class employed to estimate the pose of the camera wrt the set of markers.
-   - aruco::CvDrawingUtils: a class with some routines for drawing in opencv images
+   * aruco::CvDrawingUtils: a class with some routines for drawing in opencv images

-\subsection Marker Maps
+### Marker Maps

 Marker maps exteds the concept of Board in the previous version of the library